Actively Recruiting

 - Hydrocephalus with loculated cerebrospinal fluid compartments

-- Peritoneal cavity unsuitable for shunt placement
+- Peritoneal cavity not suitable for shunt placement

 - Active cerebrospinal fluid infection